asmuth/clip/fnordmetric-doc/fnordmetric_ui.md

   data-chart-style
     render style (either line, area or flow), default is "line"

+  data-legend
+    display a legend? (values are "on" or "off"), default is "on"

   data-cardinal
     use cardinal splines (values are "on" or "off"), default is "off"